-B. Once a registry is established, Customers may access the registry in order to recruit and hire new Individual Providers.
-Individual Providers shall designate whether they wish for their name and information to be available to Customers through the registry.
-The State shall work with the Union to establish and maintain the registry.
+B. Once a Registry is established, Customers may access the registry in order to recruit and hire new Individual Providers.
+Individual Providers shall designate whether they wish for their name and information to be available to Customers who wish to recruit an Individual Provider on the Registry.